-This is a mostly chronological list of books I’ve read that I felt like writing about.
-This page will be updated regularly and is not a list of recommendations but just what books I’m getting through and what I think of them.
+This is a (mostly) chronological list of books I’ve read that I felt like writing little blurbs about.
+This page will be updated regularly and is not necessarily a list of recommendations but just what books I’m getting through and what I think of them.

 Yearly recommendations and all-time favorites can be found at the main book page

 This was an incredible book and one of the most impactful I've ever read.
 This book deep dives the nuanced arguments and ideas of both political extremes all surrounding the main idea of "nature versus nurture".
 I love to discuss politics but I hate political theater, I prefer long deep nuance about a topic, thorough context, and most of all I like when someone is willing to put forth a socially taboo when they think they are right.
 This is not an easy book but there is a 100% chance this book discusses ideas you have opinions about and provides perspective about those ideas that you haven't considered.
 This book shows the world is never black and white and always grey.
 This will be one of my all time favorites.